-Suppose you want to build a house and the contractor has calculated that the foundation must consist of 36 concrete piles, 11 meters long.
-The concrete posts are already in place, the formwork is ready and the rebar has been woven.
-Only the concrete floor still needs to be poured.
-And then the municipality announces that the poles are one meter too deep in the ground.
+Suppose you want to build a house and the contractor has calculated that the foundation should consist of 36 concrete piles, 11 meters long.
+The concrete piles are already in place, the formwork is ready and the rebar is braided.
+Only the concrete floor remains to be poured.
+And then the municipality comes and says that the piles are one meter too deep in the ground.

 20230710_115433